codio/knowledge/source/instructors/setupcourses/parent-child-courses.rst

    .. image:: /img/manage_classes/pullall.png
       :alt: Pull Add

-Add new assignments from master to child courses
+Add new assignments from parent to child courses
 ------------------------------------------------
-After a new assignment has been added in the master course, you can add it to the child course and allow future updates to be pulled.
-Follow these steps to add an assignment from the master course to the child course:
+After a new assignment has been added in the parent course, you can add it to the child course and allow future updates to be pulled.
+Follow these steps to add an assignment from the parent course to the child course:

 1. In the Dashboard, select the child course to open it.